peteroupc/peteroupc.github.io/estimation.md

 >
 >    and we can use the new stream of zeros and ones in the algorithm to get an unbiased estimate of the unknown mean.
 > 2. As can be seen in Feng et al. (2016)<sup>[**(2)**](#Note2)</sup>, the following is equivalent to steps 2 and 3 of _Algorithm A_: "Let G be 0.
 Do this _k_ times: 'Flip a coin until it shows heads, let _r_ be the number of flips (including the last), generate a gamma random variate with shape parameter _r_ and scale 1, and add that variate to G.' The estimated probability of heads is then (_k_&minus;1)/G.", and the following is likewise equivalent if the stream of random variates follows a (zero-truncated) "geometric" distribution with unknown mean: "Let G be 0.
 Do this _k_ times: 'Take a sample from the stream, call it _r_, generate a gamma random variate with shape parameter _r_ and scale 1, and add that variate to G.' The estimated mean is then (_k_&minus;1)/G." (This is with the understanding that the geometric distribution is defined differently in different academic works.)
 The geometric algorithm produces unbiased estimates just like _Algorithm A_.
+> 3. The generation of a gamma random variate and the division by that variate can cause numerical errors in practice, such as rounding and cancellations, unless care is taken.

 <a id=A_Relative_Error_Algorithm_for_a_Bounded_Stream></a>
 ## A Relative-Error Algorithm for a Bounded Stream